cdeck3r/SmartMeter/docs_site/content/post/10_raspi_software.md

 The developer has to set the external time switch to permanent on in order to avoid powers-off .

-The check for the maintenance mode is implemented in the `maintenance.sh` script.
+The [`maintenance.sh`](https://github.com/cdeck3r/SmartMeter/blob/master/raspi/maintenance.sh) script implements the check for the maintenance mode.
 The following figure depicts the maintenance mode setting in `smeter.sh` as an activity diagram.

 <img src="uml/ac_maintenance.png" alt="Maintenance mode of the SmartMeter camera software" width="50%"/>